sebastianspicker/phyphox-arduino-classroom-kit/docs/ASTRONOMY_EXPERIMENTS_COMPANION.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Features
-- Left experiments concrete enough for the next pass to build on.
+- Left locale concrete enough for the next pass to build on.

 - Earlier scratch notes were compressed into the current guidance.